cartoon-raccoon/afwm/README.md

-Super simple window manager in Rust.
+Super simple X window manager in Rust.
 Accronym TBD.

 If you're wondering why any of this then look -- `afwm [-y|--why]`